yiping-allison/secrets-manager/README.md

 - [x] List - lists the names of all the stored keys in your secret file
 - [x] Remove - removes a key value pair based on given key
 - [x] Delete - removes an existing Secrets file from your user directory
+- [x] Import CSV - imports key-value pairs from a csv to a new secrets file
+- [x] Append CSV - appends key-value pairs from a csv to an existing secrets file

 ----